DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-24-finding-the-service-research.md

   items:
     - text: Research findings slides
       href: https://docs.google.com/presentation/d/1RWVUSnBpHkTpc3weWkDbY9cOTvHvWPqnj5czxjvgFyc/edit#slide=id gdce1a792ed_0_12
+tags:
+  - start page
 ---

 We wanted to understand how providers currently find the service.

 We also wanted to learn whether they have any need for a landing page collecting together services and information from the DfE.